BlackbitDigitalCommerce/pimcore-backup/README.md

 Restorable data and logs do not get included in the dump to keep file sizes small.

 ### Storage configuration
-Multiple storage providers are supported (local storage, FTP, S3, Azure, Dropbox etc.).
+Multiple storage providers are supported (local storage, FTP, S3, Azure etc.).
 To configure the location of backups you have to add a service definition to your `app/config/services.yml`

 Example for local storage (path should be adjusted):
 ```yaml